What’s the difference between ADSL, ADSL2 and ADSL2+ broadband?

 Naked DSL is where you have ADSL2+ internet running into your home via a copper phone line, but you deactivate the telephone aspect of the line, so you don’t need to pay for phone rental as a separate charge.
 BUT (and this is very important) you will find it isn't cheaper.
 This is because your ISP is still paying a line rental, and so they inflate the price of Naked DSL to cover that charge.

 This type of connection only works with ADSL2+, and the internet provider must have ports in your local exchange that are Naked DSL capable.

 When signing up to an ADSL or ADSL2+ plan, it’s in your best interest to see if the plan is ‘shaped’ (slowed down) when you reach your download limit, and if so, what speed you’ll be shaped to.
-Shaping speeds can range from a dial-up speed of 64kbps all the way up to 4mbps (4,000kbps) as it is on the TPG Super Fast Premium ADSL2+ 150GB plan for $89.99.
+Shaping speeds are usually limited to 256kbps as it is on the TPG ADSL2+ 100GB bundle plan for $49.99.

 Some providers don’t slow your connection down, but charge excess usage fees ranging from 15 cents a megabyte (MB) to 50 cents a Gigabyte (GB), so it’s in your interest to see whether or not you’ll be shaped, what speed it’ll be shaped to, or if not slowed down, how much you’ll be charged for excess usage.

 When researching which ADSL speeds are available at your local telephone exchange, you need to be aware that various internet providers enable different exchanges, so just because one provider can’t give you ADSL2+ in your location, it doesn’t mean they all can’t.
 Telstra can provide ADSL2+ broadband just about anywhere in Australia (Telstra owns the nation’s major copper wire infrastructure), but they are the least competitive pricewise.